-Cash and cash equivalents consist of cash held in checking and money market accounts and certificates of deposit with maturities within 330 days of audited year end.
+Cash and cash equivalents consist of cash held in checking and money market accounts.

-Restricted cash consists of discretely managed accounts maintained to comply with contractual requirements imposed by grantors, contribution restrictions imposed by donors, and internal designations by management and the Board of Directors.
+Restricted cash consists of discretely managed accounts maintained to comply with contractual requirements imposed by grantors, contribution restrictions imposed by donors and internal designations by management and the Board of Directors.

 Cash restricted for lending purposes is intended only to fund loans.
 Restricted cash for loan loss reserves is intended only to be used to replenish loan funds in the event of a loan charge off.
-Restricted cash includes donor restricted net assets amounting to \$1,839,202 at December 31, 2019 (\$2,441,656 at December 31, 2018).